gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 Direct Method Bindings map a direct method with a handler function that implements an action.

 ### Cloud to Device Commands

-In the following example, when the device receives an Azure IoT Direct Method named **ResetMethod**, the **ResetDirectMethod** handler function will be called.

 In main.c the variable named resetDevice of type DirectMethodBinding is declared.
 This variable maps the Azure IoT Central ResetMethod command property with a handler function named ResetDirectMethod.